-He thought it was a harbor seal.
-He was wrong.
-It was a shark.
-And it attacked.
-Now he had just minutes to live
+He thought it was a seal, but it was a shark attack.
+Now he had just minutes to live.

 October 30, 2012. high tide.
 Calm offshore winds.
 Clean six-foot waves.
 A beautiful morning to surf.
 I stood on the north jetty at the entrance to Humboldt Bay and gazed out at the ocean.
 Shore birds flew in formation, almost shimmering in the sunlight.